menaveenshankar/git-coco/README.md

 ### Issue number (additional feature)
 If you are using frameworks like jira or codebeamer for tracking tasks, then you can also add the corresponding task/issue number to the commit message.
 This can be done automatically if you name the branch ending with _issuexxxxx where xxxxx is the task number.
 However, if your branch name does not contain the issue number then you will be prompted to enter it manually.
 Check the screenshots for an overview.

-**NOTE** - Coauthors and issue number are optional, the committer can simply hit enter to ignore them.

 ## configs
 The following variables under ```config``` in the script should be configured by the user: